pcengines/apu2-documentation/docs/generating_coreboot_support_logs.md

 It's placed in `coreboot/util/board_status` directory.
 But don't enter there.
 You have to stay in `coreboot` directory.

-> Sending logs to verify is descibred in `Generating logs and sending them to verify` section.
+> Sending logs for verification is descibred in `Generating logs and sending them for verification` section.

 Generating logs with SSH usage
 ------------------------------